-Place your organisation on target with an ERP software that integrates lean techniques providing management toolset supporting both traditional (push) and modern (lean, pull) manufacturing methods.
+Place your organisation on target with ERP software that integrates lean techniques providing a management toolset supporting both traditional (push) and modern (lean, pull) manufacturing methods.

 Current manufacturing practices have been made cumbersome by the imposition of data recording activities required by manufacturing systems through the release, issuing, and expediting of the infamous work order.

 An Integrated Lean system utilises full containers to signal the completion of the product and backflushes the component material within the ERP software.

 Additionally, the Integrated Lean system (pull) can work simultaneously and in harmony with your MRP planning (push) to schedule your shop floor bottlenecks so that the bottleneck becomes the heartbeat (pull) for the remainder of the plant.
 Although originally scheduled, the bottleneck may use the Integrated Lean backflush routines as well!

 An ERP software integrated with lean techniques provides a management toolset which allows the end users to achieve profitability for the company by being flexible enough to support both traditional and modern manufacturing methods.

 In order to understand Integrated Lean, we must broadly define a Lean Environment to have the following five attributes:

 - Focus on product value – a keen product value to the consumer and identifying value-added activities exposing non-value-added activities